-You are here: Infothek - Blood pressure and diet - Blood Pressure and Celery
+You are here: Infothek - Blood Pressure and Diet - Blood pressure and celery

 Celery for high blood pressure

-Celery is a native vegetable used in many dishes.
-It's the base for soups and is therefore included in many mixed soup-vegetable packs.
-Often it's also prepared as a celery salad, breaded celery cutlets, or eaten raw as a snack.
+Celery is a native vegetable that can be used in many dishes.
+It's a staple in soups and is therefore included in most soup-greens mixes.
+It's also often prepared as celery salad or celery schnitzel, or eaten raw as a snack.

-Less well known is that the crunchy stalks and the aromatic root do more than just cheaply and low-calorie enhance our meals.
-They are credited with many positive effects on our health.
+Whats less known is that the crunchy stalks and the aromatic root do more than just cheaply and low-calorie enrich our meals.
+They're credited with a number of positive effects on our health.

 Sellerie

-Celery is sold as celeriac, stalk celery, or leaf celery.
+Celery is available as celeriac, stalk celery, or leaf celery.
 All varieties contain valuable nutrients that can, for example, have a beneficial effect on your blood pressure.
 In addition to the antioxidants vitamin C and beta-carotene, celery contains various other compounds that improve blood flow and reduce the risk of inflammation.
-That helps prevent the development of narrowed blood vessels and thus also reduces the risk of developing so-called atherosclerosis.
-Because this is in most cases associated with higher blood pressure values, the risk of developing high blood pressure is also lowered.
+This helps prevent the narrowing of blood vessels and thus also reduces the risk of developing so-called atherosclerosis to which, in most cases, higher blood pressure is linked, so the risk of hypertension is lowered.

-This healthy powerhouse also scores points with the phytonutrient phthalide.
-It supports the cardiovascular system by relaxing the vessel muscles.
-The vessels widen and blood can flow more easily.
-That directly contributes to lowering blood pressure.
+This healthy powerhouse also contains the plant compound phthalide.
+It supports the cardiovascular system by relaxing the vascular smooth muscle.
+The blood vessels widen and blood can flow more easily.
+That directly helps lower blood pressure .

-But the cholesterol-lowering effect and the positive influence of the magnesium it contains on the nervous system also indirectly help improve blood pressure.
-Likewise, the high content of potassium, which gives celery a diuretic effect, can support the normalization of blood pressure.
+But the cholesterol-lowering effects and the positive influence of the magnesium it contains on the nervous system also indirectly help improve blood pressure.
+Likewise, the high potassium content which gives celery a mild diuretic effect can support the normalization of blood pressure.

-A small study in 2014 showed a blood pressure reduction after taking celery seed.
-Unfortunately, this study is not very conclusive due to the small number of participants and the short observation period.
+A small study in 2014 showed a reduction in blood pressure from taking celery seed.
+Unfortunately, this study is not very conclusive due to the small number of participants and the short duration of the observation.

-A recommended intake is four stalks of celery per day.
+A typical recommendation is four stalks of celery per day.
 However, the beneficial compounds are also found in celeriac or in the seeds.
-This opens up many ways to consume it.
-Whether raw with a dip, in soup, as a breaded cutlet, in a salad, and so on celery is good for you.
-You can even press it for juice.
-Celery also fits well into smoothies.
-To preserve the good ingredients, celery should preferably not be cooked for long, but eaten raw or only gently steamed.
+That opens up many ways to enjoy it.
+Whether raw with a dip, in soup, as a schnitzel, in a salad, and so on celery is good for you.
+You can even press juice from this local vegetable, and it works well in smoothies.
+To preserve the beneficial compounds, celery should preferably not be cooked for long, but eaten raw or gently steamed.

-Be creative and enjoy the benefits of this local superfood, celery.
+Be creative and take advantage of the benefits of the local superfood celery.

 Sources